MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 ## Private Endpoints

-[Private endpoints](/azure/private-link/private-endpoint-overview) allows private access for Azure resources (such as Storage/EventHub/Data Lake Gen 2), and uses private IP from your Virtual Network, effectively bringing the resource into your VNet.
+[Private Endpoints](/azure/private-link/private-endpoint-overview) allow private access to Azure resources (such as Storage/Event Hub/Data Lake Gen 2), and use private IP from your Virtual Network, effectively bringing the resource into your VNet.
-It is possible to create [private endpoint](/azure/private-link/private-endpoint-overview) to resources used by data connections (e.g. EventHub/Storage) and external tables (e.g. Storage/Data Lake Gen 2/SQL Database) from your VNet and access the underlying resources privately.
+Create a [private endpoint](/azure/private-link/private-endpoint-overview) to resources used by data connections, such as Event Hub and Storage, and external tables such as Storage, Data Lake Gen 2, and SQL Database from your VNet to access the underlying resources privately.

  [!NOTE]
- > Setting up Private Endpoint requires [configuring DNS](/azure/private-link/private-endpoint-dns), We support [Azure Private DNS zone](/azure/dns/private-dns-privatednszone) setup only, custom DNS server is not supported.
+ > Setting up Private Endpoint requires [configuring DNS](/azure/private-link/private-endpoint-dns), We support [Azure Private DNS zone](/azure/dns/private-dns-privatednszone) setup only.
+Custom DNS server isn't supported.

 ## Dependencies for VNet deployment